Sleepytale Logo

 the right one ran away.

 Funny poems work because the rhyme sets up a small surprise, so do not be afraid to get gloriously ridiculous when you invent your own.
-Save the biggest giggles for the daytime, then let Sleepytale shift to a softer, soothing rhyme once the lights go low.
+If you run out of ideas, Cleo is glad to be ridiculous with you at noon and just as glad to shift into a soft, soothing rhyme once the lights go low.

 How to Read a Rhyming Poem Aloud